The Best Insurance for Electricians & Electrical Contractors

 Workers’ Compensation Insurance

-Every state has requirements for employers to carry workers’ compensation insurance with the notable exception of Texas.
+Every state has requirements for employers to carry workers’ compensation insurance with the notable exceptions of Texas and South Dakota.
 These requirements can vary by the number of employees a company has: some states require any business with employees to hold workers’ compensation policies, while others may only require it for businesses with a certain number of employees.

 In sum, unless you are operating without employees, your business will likely need to obtain workers’ compensation coverage, and your state’s insurance and/or labor departments can provide more details about minimum coverage.
 Having a policy in place not only supports your workers and minimizes the risk of lawsuits against your business but also ensures that you will avoid fines and criminal penalties—including jail time in certain jurisdictions.

 Most states don’t require businesses to carry general liability insurance policies, but coverage may be required as a condition of electrician licensing in many jurisdictions.
 In addition to completing exams or a certain number of training hours, many states require an electrician to show proof of liability insurance to get licensed and legally operate in that location.
-In addition to differences by jurisdiction, requirements can vary within a state for apprentice, journeyman, or master electricians and electrical contractors.
+In addition to differences by jurisdiction, insurance requirements typically apply to the electrical contractor or the master electrician operating as a business.
+While trade certification standards for exams and work hours vary for apprentices and journeymen, these individual roles generally do not have separate liability insurance requirements, as they typically operate under the coverage of their employer’s policy.

 Surety Bonds